inkOfPixel/inkofpixel.com/_site/posts/magento-vs-shopify.md

       Both Magento and Shopify will almost surely get you where you want.

       Magento is an open-source solution, while Shopify it’s a Platform as a Service.
 You can customize Magento as you wish, adding or removing functionalities.
-Shopify, on the other hand,does not provide that flexibility, but it provides an ecosystem where you won’t miss much of Magento freedom.
+Shopify, on the other hand, does not provide that flexibility, but it provides an ecosystem where you won’t miss much of Magento freedom.

       Flexibility comes at a cost in terms of complexity, and complexity is the main reason for longer development time and higher costs.
-The freedom offered by Magento comes at the price of having to manage every aspect of the e-commerce from hosting to security patches and updates.
+The freedom offered by Magento comes at the price of having to manage every aspect of the e-commerce, from hosting, to security patches, to updates.

       It’s not always worth to trade simplicity for flexibility, especially for businesses where moving fast is critical for success.

-      Headless commerce lets you take responsibility for all the aspects of your e-commerce to achieve greater flexibility within Shopify.

       ## An overview of Magento and Shopify in 175 words.